DigiBP/25DIGIBP5/README.md

 ![BPMN Overview](https://github.com/user-attachments/assets/e89325c7-aa8a-49dc-bb89-47378c29ab23)

-This module is part of the digital onboarding process and ensures that IT hardware can be delivered on time for new employees.
+This Part in the digital onboarding process ensures that IT hardware can be delivered on time for new employees.
 It validates if the lead time before the employee's start date is sufficient and triggers appropriate actions if not.

 If the entry date is **less than 14 days away**, a new delivery date is calculated automatically, the supervisor is informed, and the onboarding ticket is updated—**all without manual interaction**.